 Let’s digress from the ruined famous couples, and consider a famous couple that we like to read about and see their happy pictures.
 Take Beyonce and Jay-Z for instance.
 The singer Beyonce and rapper Jay-Z dated since 2002, they’ve been married since 2008, and are now proud parents of their first child, Blue Ivy Carter, since 2012.
 When they co-headline tours, sales go up by 44% in North America.
 The two are committed to their own privacy, but their candid moments of PDA (public display of affection) still garner lots of positive attention, with descriptions like “never fail to melt our hearts”.

-What does it take for a man and a woman to compliment each other so well for such a long time?
+What does it take for a man and a woman to complement each other so well for such a long time?
 This famous couple became a staple in the American music industry, partly because they work in the same field.
 The two are also keen on attributing their successes to one another.
 You might think that those award ceremony speeches are cheeky and staged, but public recognition is important to stay united.

-Relationship tip: Maybe the next time you’re out with your beloved, you don’t want to take a nice gesture for granted.
+Relationship tip: Maybe the next time you’re out with your beloved, you don’t want to make a nice gesture for granted.
 A simple “thank you” could be an infectious action.
 It is showing that you liked what your partner did just now and that you want to see more of it.

 John Lennon and Yoko Ono